Is your grant source the state of Alaska or the federal government?

 - If you need help preparing your grants, call or email the Grants Office.

 - Make sure your principal or supervisor reviews your grant.

-- Some grants also need to be reviewed and/or signed by the superintendent or assistant superintendent.
-If this is the case with your grant or you think this is the case, call or e-mail the Grants Office.
+- Some grants also need to be reviewed and/or signed by the superintendent or chief academic officer.
+If this is the case with your grant or you think this is the case, call or email the Grants Office.
 We will help you with this process.

-- Provide a copy of your completed grant application to the Grants Office within five days after submitting your proposal.
+- Provide a copy of your completed grant application and the RFP/application instructions to the Grants Office within five days after submitting your proposal.
 This is a district requirement.
+We prefer electronic documents.